mryuv1/ArcSpatialDB/DEPLOYMENT.md

    - Install requests library in ArcGIS Pro environment
    - Check Python path in ArcGIS Pro
    - Verify API URL is accessible from ArcGIS Pro machine

+5. **Database Initialization Issues**:
+   - The app now automatically creates the database and tables if they don't exist
+   - If you encounter database errors, run `python test_db_init.py` to verify initialization
+   - The app will create sample data if the database is completely empty
+   - Check console output for database initialization messages

 ### Debug Mode